Mark Your Calendar for World Menopause Day: 18 October 2025

 Insulin Resistance and Metabolic Health

-Our team prioritises personalised assessments over a one-size-fits-all approach, examining your history and performing customised tests to help you tackle metabolic issues before they become major concerns.
+Our team prioritises personalised assessments over a one-size-fits-all approach.
+We examine your history and perform customised tests to help you tackle metabolic issues before they become major concerns.
 During menopause, insulin resistance can be particularly challenging.
-We can evaluate your metabolic health and suggest dietary and lifestyle changes to improve insulin sensitivity, which is crucial for long-term well-being, as metabolic syndrome affects about one in three adults, including many women experiencing menopause.
+We can evaluate your metabolic health and suggest dietary and lifestyle changes to improve insulin sensitivity.
+This is crucial for long-term well-being, as metabolic syndrome affects about one in three adults, including many women experiencing menopause.

 The Importance of Support

-Going through menopause can often feel isolating, but you do not need to navigate it alone.
+Going through menopause can often feel isolating.
+However, you do not need to navigate it alone.
 Seeking support from healthcare professionals who understand menopause can make a big difference.

 Let’s celebrate this journey together!